HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/bollard.md

 # Location and Spawning

-The Bollard only spawns between the edge of the [Port](/buildings/port) and the [Cargo Ship](/buildings/ship).
+The Bollard only spawns between the edge of the [Port](/buildings/port) and the ship.
 8 of them spawn in a line.

 # Loot & More